Grants

 Changes to your schedule after the add/drop period for Pell Grant

 Your class schedule must be firm and you should not make any changes after the 5th day of the semester or you risk aid reductions.
 It is expected that you will attend your registered courses.
-If you decide to add a late start course after the 5th day of the semester your Pell Grant cannot be adjusted for the increase in credits.
+If you decide to add a late start course after the 5th day of the semester your Pell Grant cannot be adjusted unless you complete a Pell Grant appeal located on the Financial Aid forms page.
 If you drop a class and add another class that is the same number of credits after the 5th day of the semester, your aid will be negatively affected, as the add will not be recognized.

 • The Federal Supplemental Educational Opportunity grant (FSEOG) is awarded to undergraduate students